UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_ISensor.rst

    .. attribute:: frequency

       The frequency for pulse mode sensors.
-(Deprecated: use SCA_ISensor.skippedTicks)
+(Deprecated: use :attr:`skippedTicks`)

       :type: integer